Quin-Darcy/Default-Desktop-Configuration/README.md

 ### HKLM - Disable Cortana and Search Highlights
 There are two other functions which make changes in the HKLM. `disable_cortana` and `disable_search_highlights`.
 The two following functions perform the same actions as the two following GPOs
 * Computer Configuration > Administrative Templates > Windows Componenets > Search > Addlow Cortana
 * Computer Configuration > Administrative Templates > Windows Componenets > Search > Allow Search Highlights

+### HKCU - Taskbar Cleanup - Script Drop
+The part of this program which makes a change to the CurrentUser Hive is done by dropping a script and having that script be run at first login.
+The function `drop_taskbar_cleanup_script` stores the actual script (which disables the Taskview button, News and events, Cortana Button, and Taskbar animations) in a string, then saves that string to a `.ps1` file located at `$script_path`.

+### HKCU - Taskbar Cleanup - Run Once